jisa/myriad-export/README.md

   `--mean '[123.675, 116.28, 103.53]'` automatically shifts the input data.
   `--scale '[58.4, 57.12, 57.38]` automatically rescales input data.
 Mean
 adjustment happens before scale adjustment.
+  `--model-key` specifies, if loading a model from a dict, which key to use to find the model entry.
+Defaults to `"model"`.
   `--model-dtype` for casting model parameters before exporting to ONNX.
 One of dtype names from PyTorch, such as `float16`, `float32`, `half`, etc. Defaults to `float32`.
 In practice, blob compiler does not support float64 and is less